make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   approximation of Slerp
   without the need to calculate $\theta$ and without the division-by-zero problem.
-- We just need to negate one of the endpoints if their dot product is negative to ensure we get the shorter arc, and then normalize the result of the Lerp to ensure that we return a unit quaternion.
+- We just need to do a couple of things:
+  1. Negate one of the endpoints if their dot product is negative to ensure that the path taken is the shorter arc
+  1. Normalize the result of the Lerp to ensure that quaternion returned is a unit quaternion.
-- To avoid confusion, let's call this **Nlerp** for normalized linear interpolation:
+- To avoid confusion, let's call this normalized linear interpolation or **Nlerp**:

 $$
 \begin{aligned}